Clean Water, Wastewater, Sewer or Water Quality Projects

 - SEQR: All applicants for EFC financial assistance are required to assess the environmental impacts of their projects pursuant to the State Environmental Quality Review (SEQR) Act.
+If you are seeking a grant without SRF financial assistance, a Short Form EAF, with or without a coordinated review, is acceptable for Unlisted Actions.
+See application instructions for more detail.

 - SERP: Applicants seeking State Revolving Fund financing also must comply with the applicable requirements of the federal State Environmental Review Process (SERP), which may be more stringent than the requirements under SEQR.
 To comply with SERP, unless the project is a Type II Action exempt from SEQR, it generally must be treated as a Type I Action under SEQR.